How the RFP Response Agent Qualifies Bids Automatically

 All values below are from ITP testing — not estimates, not projections.

 The primary operating cost for RFP Intelligence + Response Agent is the per-execution LLM inference cost.
-Based on ITP testing, the measured cost is: Cost per RFP (Full Pipeline): $0.49/RFP (full pipeline) | $0.24/RFP (rejected bids).
+Based on Independent Test Protocol (ITP) testing, the measured cost is: Cost per RFP (Full Pipeline): $0.49/RFP (full pipeline) | $0.24/RFP (rejected bids).
 This figure includes all API calls across all agents in the pipeline — not just the primary reasoning step, but every classification, scoring, and output generation call.

 To put this in context, consider the manual alternative.
-A skilled team member performing the same work manually costs $50–75/hour at a fully loaded rate (salary, benefits, tools, overhead).
-If the manual version of this workflow takes 20–40 minutes per cycle, that is $17–50 per execution in human labor.
+A skilled team member performing the same work manually costs $50–75/hour for an operations analyst at a fully loaded rate (salary, benefits, tools, overhead).
+If the manual version of this workflow takes 2–4 hours per cycle, the per-execution cost in human labor is significant.
 The blueprint executes the same pipeline for a fraction of that cost, with consistent quality and zero fatigue degradation.

 Infrastructure costs are separate from per-execution LLM costs.
 You will need an n8n instance (self-hosted or cloud) and active accounts for the integrated services.
 The estimated monthly infrastructure cost is $5–15/month, depending on your usage volume and plan tiers.